vedranaa/InSegt/pycode/README.md

 Contains:

-* ´insegtbasic.py´, a module providing basic InSegt functionality.
+* `insegtbasic.py`, a module providing basic InSegt functionality.
-* ´insegt_without_interaction.py´
+* `insegt_without_interaction.py`, a script for processing an image using methods from `insegtbasic.py`.

-* No interaction!
+    ** No interaction!
 Instead, you load an image and a corresponding image containing the user labeling.
-(The plan is to make a Qt-based interaction.)
-* For processing uses insegtbasic module.

 See below the segmentation computed by inSegt_script.py, given an image and labels.
 <img src="example_output.png" width = "650">

-## insegtbasic

 Purely python basic version of Insegt.
 Features: